BEEF LIVER BALLS

 2 If you want to feed your dogs treats in frozen water, why not try meat treats like beef or Roo jerky?
 Some dogs dont have very strong teeth or jaws (because of old age or small size) so freezing these kinds of longer chewing meat jerkies can make them softer and easier to eat when thawed.

 3 You can always fill up several litre plastic soda bottles with water and have them for the dogs to lie next to if they are outside in summer during the day.
 Ice ought be used for cooling your dogs body temperature, not hiding empty calorie fruit.

 4 Use robust dog treat balls filled with things like meat ball dog treats.
 Ours are 80% meat which are up to THREE times the amount of meat found in many dog food brands.
 This means when your dog actually gets the balls out, they are being rewarded with nutrition, not bad sugars.

 1 Beef Jerky NOT Water melon

 Besides dogs never eating water melon in the wild, it is mostly water.

 The only reason dogs eat it, is the crunch and sugar.
 But dogs dont need sugar injected into their blood from food.
 They already get too much of that from the carbs in grain in 'regular' dog food.

-The reason dogs NEED beef jerky, is that while beef and chicken are the two major meats in most commercial dog foods, they are only supplied to meet the bare minimum requirement of the aafco tables.
-And because Grain proteins supply the bulk of the proteins and they are not bio available as meat is, your dogs are not getting enough useful protein.
+The reason dogs NEED beef jerky, is that while beef and chicken are the two major types of meat in most commercial dog foods, they are only supplied to meet the bare minimum requirement of the aafco tables.
+And because Grain proteins supply the bulk of the proteins and they are not bioavailable as meat is, your dogs are not getting enough useful protein.